-The history of Manipur is quite interesting.
-It was in the year 1891, after the first Anglo-Manipuri war that the state came under British rule.
-There were many heroes who sacrificed their lives while fighting the war.
+The history of Manipur is quite fascinating.
+In the year 1891, following the first Anglo-Manipuri war, the state was annexed by the British.
+There were many heroes who sacrificed their lives during the war.
 Yuvraj Tekendrajit and general Thangal were hanged after the British captured Imphal.
 It was after the independence of India in the year 1947 that a Manipur Constitution Act was established in order to ensure the prevalence of a democratic form of government.
-It was on January 21, 1972 that Manipur gained full statehood.
+It was on 21 January 1972 that Manipur gained full statehood.
 Throughout the ages Manipur was known as Meiteileipak, Kangleipak and Meitrabak.
 Apart from these names, there were twenty other names by which the state was known.
 More Detail...

-A majority of tourists take interest in visiting the place due to a rich and diverse geography.
-The entire area covered by the state is 22, 347 square kilometers.
+The state comprises a rich and diverse geography.
+The entire area covered by the state is 22,327 square kilometers.
 The state is situated in an oval-shaped valley, encompassing an area of approximately 700 square miles.
-A range of Blue Mountains surrounds the state and is located at an elevation of 790 meters above sea level.
+A range of Blue Mountains surround the state and it is located at an elevation of 790 meters above sea level.
 The entire valley slope extends from the northern to the southern area.
 The northern cold winds are debarred from reaching the valley due to the presence of the mountain ranges.
-Discussion about the geography of Manipur will be incomplete without mentioning the four major river basins.
-The four major basins that are situated include Manipur River Basin, Barak River Basin, Yu River Basin and Lanye River Basin.
-The entire water resources are approximately 1.8487 Mham.
-There are as many as eight rivers in the Manipur river basis namely Manipur, Iril, Chakpi, Sekmai, Khuga, Thoubal, Nambul and Imphal.More Detail...
+The four major basins that are situated in the state include Manipur River Basin, Barak River Basin, Yu River Basin and Lanye River Basin.
+There are as many as eight rivers in the Manipur river basin namely Manipur, Iril, Chakpi, Sekmai, Khuga, Thoubal, Nambul and Imphal.More Detail...

 Capital of Manipur